SwiftGen/SwiftGen/Documentation/ConfigFile.md

   ```

 * Enable the verbose mode, which will print every command being executed when executing it, using the `--verbose` flag
-  * This can allow you to control what is being run for logging what happens
+  * This can allow you to control what is being run, by logging what happens
   * This also allows you to know the equivalent command to type if you were to run each swiftgen command manually instead of using the config file — which can be useful if you need to debug or tweak a particular command in isolation for example

   ```sh